 There are large differences in the rates of household bin use in different parts of Leeds with a high level of contamination being seen in some areas.
 Assumed contributing factors include differences in housing infrastructure, transient populations including students in some areas and deprived populations.
 The aim of this study was to evaluate the impact of past interventions used to improve the recycling rates in Harehills, Headingley/Hyde Park and Middleton/Belle Isle areas of Leeds.
 The expected outputs of this study included identification of opportunities for future interventions and a contribution to research theories and evidence on recycling behaviour.

-Data and Methods
+Data and methods

 Recycling rates across each of the three areas were plotted and graphs labelled to show when the interventions occurred to see their influence on recycling rates.
 Recycling rates were examined between June 2015 and September 2016.
 Interventions examined included ‘Keep Harehills Tidy’ initiative, the ‘Ash Road opt-in’ scheme and the ‘Welcome to Leeds’ scheme.

 No correlation was found between socio-demographic factors and recycling rates.

 In Headingley/Hyde Park, recycling rate increased between October 2015 and February 2016, akin to the launch of the ‘Welcome to Leeds’ scheme.
-The recycling rate appeared to be especially low in this area due to the large amount of rejected sort material with fluctuations seen over the months due to the weight of the residual weight changing, as opposed to the sort weight.
+The recycling rate appeared to be especially low in this area due to a large amount of rejected sort material with fluctuations seen over the months due to the weight of the residual weight changing, as opposed to the sort weight.

 In Middleton, the recycling rate fluctuated each month over the examined time period, sort rejected data was only available for two of the 16 months examined.
 There did not appear to be any interventions in this area, aside from the ‘glass recycling’ campaign which occurred in August 2016.
-Without having recycling rate data post September 2016, it was impossible to evaluate this campaign’s impact.
+Without having recycling rate data post-September 2016, it was impossible to evaluate this campaign’s impact.

-Value of the Research
+Value of the research

-Recommendations: 1) future campaigns should be largely interactive; the interventions that occurred when higher recycling rates were observed (‘Welcome to Leeds campaign’ and the ‘Keep Harehills Tidy campaign’) involved speaking and interacting directly with the target audience – the non-interactive interventions examined here did not have the same effect.
+- Future campaigns should be largely interactive; the interventions that occurred when higher recycling rates were observed (‘Welcome to Leeds campaign’ and the ‘Keep Harehills Tidy campaign’) involved speaking and interacting directly with the target audience – the non-interactive interventions examined here did not have the same effect.